devs-ryan/py-encypt/README.md

 Optional:
 ======
-* set APP_KEY='' inside script to a local KEY that will be appended to encryption passwords for extra security.
+* set APP_KEY='{Your App Key}' inside script to a local KEY that will be appended to encryption passwords for extra security.
+* set PASSWORD_HINT='{Your PW Hint}' inside script that will be shown with the "hint" option.

 Usage:
 ======